 The puff pastry idea was inspired by a soup I love to have every time I visit a certain pub in Canmore.
-They serve this spicy cheese soup, which I am going to try to make at home, with a puff pastry topper.
-I’ve been ordering it for years and love how the puff pastry puffs and hugs the top of the soup while cooking in the oven and flakes into the soup while you eat it.
+They serve this spicy cheese soup topped with puff pastry.
+I order this soup whenever we visit as I love how the puff pastry puffs and hugs the top of the soup while cooking in the oven.
 I might just puff pastry everything at this point.

-I baked these in individual dishes allowing more for the bigger appetites and less for the littles.
-Equally delicious if you substitute chicken with leftover turkey after the holidays.
+I baked these in individual dishes allowing more for a variety of appetites.
+Equally delicious if you substitute chicken with leftover turkey after the holidays or turn this into one big ole pie!

 - 2 tbsp olive oil